-- 17. Petitioner purchased a Kaba Simplex 1000 series pushbutton lock on or about the end of the year 2004 / beginning of the year 2005 from a locksmith in Montreal, Quebec for approximately \$250; - 18.
-Petitioner's PBL is dated May 28th 2004 ("5 / 28 / 04") and was "MADE IN USA"; - 19.
+17. Petitioner purchased a Kaba Simplex 1000 series pushbutton lock on or about the end of the year 2004 / beginning of the year 2005 from a locksmith in Montreal, Quebec for approximately \$250;

+- 18. Petitioner's PBL is dated May 28th 2004 ("5 / 28 / 04") and was "MADE IN USA"; - 19.
 Petitioner proceeded to have the PBL installed at his residence as he thought he was buying a superior security product (as evidenced by the premium price of the lock), which would protect his family and belongings, and with the convenience of being keyless; - 20.
-Petitioner has just recently had the lock removed and replaced after reading on the internet (on Forbes' website, produced herein as Exhibit R-6) about its vulnerability to entry through the use of a simple magnet for a replacement cost of \$142.41, the whole as appears more fully from a copy of this invoice, produced herein as Exhibit R-4.
-Obviously, he would not have purchased the Kaba lock had he known about the defect; - 20.1 (...) - 21.
-Petitioner has also learned of the institution of eleven (11) class actions filed in the United States regarding the facts as alleged in the present proceedings and that they have all been consolidated into the Northern District Court of Ohio, the whole as appears more fully from a copy the MDL order number 2220, produced herein as Exhibit R-5.
-In the context of this transfer hearing, Kaba made many of the above-mentioned admissions in their brief, produced herein as Exhibit R-7; - Petitioner's damages are a direct and proximate result of the Respondents' conduct; - 23.
+Petitioner has just recently had the lock removed and replaced after reading on the internet about its vulnerability to entry through the use of a simple magnet for a replacement cost of \$142.41, the whole as appears more fully from a copy of this invoice, produced herein as Exhibit R-4; - 21.
+Petitioner has also learned of the institution of eleven (11) class actions filed in the United States regarding the facts as alleged in the present proceedings and that they have all been consolidated into the Northern District Court of Ohio, the whole as appears more fully from a copy the MDL order number 2220, produced herein as Exhibit R-5; - 22.
+Petitioner's damages are a direct and proximate result of the Respondents' conduct; - 23.
 In consequence of the foregoing, Petitioner is justified in claiming damages;